-India's central bank today raised interest rates for the first time in over four years today, highlighting concerns over rising inflation.
+India's central bank raised interest rates for the first time in over four years today, highlighting concerns over rising inflation.

 The Reserve Bank of India (RBI) said the benchmark repo rate - the level at which it lends to commercial banks - would be increased by 25 basis points to 6.25%.

 The rate was last hiked in January 2014 when it hit 8% before a series of cuts.

 Retail inflation in India recently touched 4.58%, above the target set by the RBI's monetary policy committee (MPC).

 It is being stoked by rising oil prices and increased consumer spending as India's economy turns a corner following a number of disruptive measures.

 A predicted normal monsoon is also expected to sustain the Indian economy's growth - for which agriculture is a cornerstone - over coming months.